nsg-ethz/NetPowerBench/README.md

 ### power_measure
 This directory contains the code to run the measurements needed for the model derivation.

-Additionally there is another code that can help finding the right configuration commands for the tests (compare to the documentation in `/devices` and in `/power_measure).
+Additionally there is another code that can help finding the right configuration commands for the tests (compare to the documentation in `/devices` and in `/power_measure`)`.
 ### traffic_gen
 This directory contains all the files necessary for the traffic generation including the code, the configuration file and a setup script.
 ## Usage specification
-How the code works (vlans etc)
-How to use the code
+In order to get a power model for a device, the following steps are advised:
+- Prepare the following files with the device specific information (details are in `devices/`):
+  - `devices/<device identifier>/config.yml`
+  - `devices/<device identifier>/ports.yml`
+- Follow the intructions in `/power_measure` in order to set up and run the measurements on the device
+- Follow the instructions in `/model_derivation` in order to derive a power model
 ## Known issues

-To be described
+- For us unknown reasons sometimes ghost counters appear.
+This means the pinpoint software recognizes counters that are not from the powermeter and will also be present when it is unplugged.
+Our way of solving this is making the counters used a parameter in `config.yml`.
+In case of the pinpoint script getting stuck, we advise the user to verify that the counters used are the ones the powermeter writes to and adapt `config.yml` accordingly.
+- The traffic generation needs sudo rights in order to be executed properly.
+As this is not really resolvable for us, our workaround was to disable the necessity of a password for executing sudo commands.
+- Currently for many scrips there are dependencies on from where they are executed.
+This might be changed in the future but for now, in order to have everything properly executed, please run a script only from the directory it is in.

 ## References